jolmari/netcore-wcf-service-proxy/README.md

 # This project includes:

 * Multiple WCF services
-Simple examples of WCF services that are connected to by the proxy-class via message contracts.
+   * Simple examples of WCF services that are connected to by the proxy-class via message contracts.
+   * IoC using SimpleInjector and its Wcf Integration Extension

 * WCF-proxy implementation
    * A class library project that includes a proxy class that creates the WCF-connections from IOptions configuration files (todo)